bytebase/bytebase.com-old/content/blog/1-12-1-new-features.md

 ## Single Sign-On (SSO)

-The first is support for Single Sign-On (SSO), which should come standard at the enterprise level.
-What I regret is that this feature was made too late.
-Because the previous preview version is still stumbling, our customers can't wait to go with it, it's a lesson.
+Bytebase now supports Single Sign-On (SSO).
+As a hindsight, it was a bit late to add this feature.
+We released a preview version in the last release, and our customers can’t wait to try it out.
+Anyway, better late than never.

 ![SSO](/static/blog/1-12-1-new-features/SSO.webp)